 The Bulk download facility allows users to download Eurostat datasets in a format which can easily be imported into a chosen tool for further analysis.

-International trade in goods statistics are available in csv format from the Bulk Download web page and the Comext domain.
-They are accompanied by metadata (classifications, data availability, etc.) and methodological notes.
+Statistics about international trade in goods are available in csv format from the Bulk Download web page and the Comext domain, together with metadata (classifications, data availability, etc.) and methodological notes.

 10.6.
 Documentation on methodology